-Mr Neil was appointed as Director on 19 October 2010 and has over thirty seven years experience in property, both in Australia and overseas.
+Mr Neil was appointed as Director on the 19 October 2010 and has over thirty eight years experience in property, both in Australia and overseas.
 He is a Director of Dymocks Holdings Pty Limited and Terrace Tower Group Pty Ltd and was previously Director of Property for Woolworths Limited.
 He also served as Chief Executive Officer, Investment Division (1999 to 2004), and Executive Director (1987 to 2004) of Mirvac Limited.
-Mr Neil is Chairman of Stockland Capital Partners Limited, the Responsibility Entity for Stockland's unlisted funds and a member of the Stockland Audit and Corporate Responsibility and Sustainability Committees.
+Mr Neil is Chairman of Stockland Capital Partners Limited, the Responsibility Entity for Stockland's unlisted funds and a member of the Stockland Audit and Corporate Responsibility and Sustainability Committee until 30 June 2012 (renamed the Sustainability Committee from 1 July 2012).